 Internship with an insurance firm

-Ensure you find ways to intern with financing institution, preferably in risk management companies.
+Ensure you find ways to intern with financing institution, preferably in risk management companies or a brokerage firm.
 During your internship, you’ll acquire and participate in critical roles that open you to more experience.

 Become a Licensed Insurance Broker

 There is a governing body for Insurance brokers in Nigeria called The Nigerian Council of Registered Insurance Brokers ( NCRIB).
 They proffer licenses for insurance brokers and insurance broker agencies.
 You’ll need to be certified by the NCRIB before you can operate as a licensed insurance broker.